djaus2/Azure.IoTHub.Toolbox/README.md

 A broad collection of Azure IoT Hub functions that can be actioned in without muCh effort.
 That is QUICKstarts.

 ## About
 This repository is an expansion of the Azure IoT Hub functionality of the [djaus2/AzDeviceStreaming](https://github.com/djaus2/AzDeviceStreaming) GitHub repository which was focused just upon the DeviceStreaming functionality.
-Check out the functionality imported to this repository and teh envisgaed additional Azure IOT Hub features that may be demonstarted here:
+Check out the functionality imported to this repository and teh envisgaed additional Azure IOT Hub features that may be demonstrated in the Wiki:
 [Roadmap for this Repository](https://github.com/djaus2/Azure.IoTHub.Toolbox/wiki)

 ---